JagrutiPatil09/rag-market-analysis/README.md

 # rag-market-analysis
-follow the steps to run this in your system: clone the git cd backend pip install -r requirements.txt
+\nfollow the steps to run this in your system: clone the git cd backend pip install -r requirements.txt